 The World Health Organization (WHO) have defined names for variants of concern.
 These are variants that the UK government has under surveillance.
-You can find out more in the latest SARS-CoV-2 variants of concern and variants under investigation in England briefing document.
+You can find out more in the latest SARS-CoV-2 variants of concern and variants under investigation in England briefing document on GOV.UK.

-UK variants of concern:
+Currently circulating variants of concern in the UK are: